-You'll need to renew the certificate for each browser on every computer you use.
+You'll need to renew the certificate for each browser on every device you use.
 Renewal consists of downloading and installing replacement certificates for your expiring ones.

-IS&T recommends using CertAid to install new certificates for Chrome, Internet Explorer, and Safari browsers, CertAid is the quickest and easiest solution.
+IS&T recommends using CertAid to install new certificates for Chrome, Edge, and Safari browsers, CertAid is the quickest and easiest solution.
 Download and install the latest version of CertAid from the IS&T software grid.
 Instructions for using CertAid can be found in the IS&T Knowledge Base (KB).

 Delete your old certificates